Onyjenny/LITA-PROJECT-WORK/README.md

 The primary aim of this project was to utilize data analysis techniques to uncover key insights such as top selling products,regional performance and monthly sales trend.By exploring the dataset I sought to:

+- Identify key performance indicators(KPIs) that reflect the data's performance.
+- Highlight trends and patterns that can inform strategic decisions.
+- Provide a comprehensive narrative that translates complex data into understandable insights.

+  ### Data Source